 - All glass must be removed.
 No windshields are permitted.
-No broken glass may be in any part of care including door panels.
+No broken glass may be in any part of car including door panels.

 - Window screens are mandatory in place of windshield.
-These must be secured with 3 supports.
+These must be secured with three (3) supports.

 - All flammable materials must be removed from car.